gustavo-armenta/CookieAuthenticationSample/README.md

 SelfHost\Program.cs
 --
-We use Owin host package to create our console process, which uses WebApp.Start to initiate the self host and listen to locahost:8080.
+We use OWIN host package to create our console process, which uses WebApp.Start to initiate the self host and listen to local machine's 83 port.

     class Program
     {
         static void Main(string[] args)
         {
-            using (WebApp.Start<Startup>("http://localhost:8080/"))
+            using (WebApp.Start<Startup>("http://*:83/"))
             {
-                Console.WriteLine("Server running at http://localhost:8080/");
+                Console.WriteLine("Server running at http://localhost:83/");
                 Console.ReadLine();
             }
         }